 docker run -d -p 8000:8000 --env-file ./config.env your-fastapi-image-name:latest

-pair and sets the corresponding environment variable inside the container.
-Variables set via -e
+Docker reads each line in the file as a KEY=VALUE pair and sets the corresponding environment variable inside the container.
+Variables set via -e typically override those from an --env-file.

 While environment variables are a significant improvement over hardcoding secrets, be aware that they might still be visible through container inspection tools or logs in some environments.
 For highly sensitive production secrets, consider using dedicated secret management systems (like HashiCorp Vault, AWS Secrets Manager, Google Secret Manager, Azure Key Vault).
-These systems provide more robust security features like access control, auditing, and secret rotation.
-Integrating these often involves fetching secrets at application startup or using sidecar containers, which is a more advanced deployment pattern beyond the scope of this immediate section but important to know for production hardening.
+These systems provide more security features like access control, auditing, and secret rotation.
+Integrating these often involves fetching secrets at application startup or using sidecar containers, which is a more advanced deployment pattern outside the scope of this immediate section but important to know for production hardening.
 For many applications, however, environment variables managed carefully offer a good balance of security and simplicity.

 By leveraging environment variables, especially when combined with Pydantic's settings management, you can create flexible, portable, and more secure containerized FastAPI applications ready for different deployment stages.
 This practice is fundamental to building applications that can easily adapt to the environments they run in.